wahani/modules/README.md

 orientation.
 With well written packages this is no problem.

-One example where you may want to have more control of the enclosing environment of a function is when you parallize your code:
+One example where you may want to have more control of the enclosing environment of a function is when you parallelize your code:

 ```r